-Stage three - Investigation by the chair of governors or vice chair of governors
+Stage three: Investigation by the chair of governors

 The complainant should submit any complaint in respect of the headteacher's investigation in writing (or via an alternative method if necessary) to the chair of governors.

 The chair of governors will carry out an investigation and consider all available evidence.
 Where the chair of governors has already been involved, e.g. in complaints against the headteacher, the investigation will be carried out by the vice chair of governors.